Joey Fatone

-Joseph Anthony Fatone Jr. (born January 28, 1977) is an American singer, dancer, actor, and television personality.
-He is best known as a member of the boyband NSYNC, in which he sang baritone.
+Joseph Anthony Fatone Jr. (born January 28, 1977) is an American singer, dancer, actor, and television host.
+He is best known as a member of the boy band NSYNC, in which he sang baritone.
+The band has sold over 70 million records, becoming one of the best-selling boy bands of all time.

 In 2007, he came in second place on the ABC reality show Dancing with the Stars.
-He was the host of the U.S. and Australian versions of The Singing Bee, which aired on NBC in the United States.
+He was the host of the American and Australian versions of The Singing Bee, which aired on NBC in the United States.
 Fatone was the announcer for the game show Family Feud from 2010 to 2015.
-Fatone has hosted on Food Network's Rewrapped, Live Well Network's My Family Recipe Rocks, The Price Is Right Live! at Bally's Las Vegas; and appeared as "Rabbit" on the first season of The Masked Singer in 2019.
+Fatone has hosted on Food Network's Rewrapped, Game Show Network's Common Knowledge, Live Well Network's My Family Recipe Rocks, The Price Is Right Live! at Bally's Las Vegas; and appeared as "Rabbit" on the first season of The Masked Singer in 2019.

 Early life and education

-Fatone was born in Brooklyn, New York City, the son of Joe and Phyllis Fatone.
+Fatone was born in Brooklyn, New York City, to Joe and Phyllis Fatone.
 He has a brother, Steven, and a sister, Janine, and was raised at 2140 84th Street in the Bensonhurst neighborhood.
 His father had sung in a doo-wop group called the Orions.
 At 13, he moved with his family to Orlando, Florida, where he attended Dr. Phillips High School.